 Test Pool Water

-After completing everything above, you can't be 100% certain that your pool is spotless until you test it.
+After completing everything above and you are ensured that it is now longer an unsatisfying cloudy pool water, you can't be 100% certain that your pool is spotless until you test it.
 That's where this step comes in.

 In reality, there are several things you can test for in your pool.
 These include chlorine, alkalinity and pH, bacteria, etc. You can use test strips, digital kits, or liquid kits to confirm your pool's safety after cleaning it.